Grace/Grace/README.md

 - **Data Visualization & Graphics Programming**: Creating intuitive, visually compelling applications to make complex data more understandable.
 - **Robotics**: Combining software and hardware to bring robots to life.
 For example, I’ve programmed a Nao robot to be controlled via Leap Motion gestures.
 - **Bioinformatics**: Leveraging computational tools to advance biological research.
 My work includes creating photography & data visualization software for researchers at institutions such as MIT, UC Berkeley, and UNC Charlotte.
-- **Accessibility & Assistive Technology**: Exploring ways to empower individuals with hearing loss or face/place blindness through innovative tech solutions.
+- **Accessibility & Assistive Technology**: Exploring ways to empower individuals with disabilities through innovative tech solutions.

 ## 🎯 Current Goals